mhamilt/mhamilt.github.io/_posts/2021-10-29-macos-max-bluetooth-midi-jam.md

 ***

 Now you can send MIDI messages wirelessly on the fly without the infrastructure required for [OSC](http://cnmat.org/OpenSoundControl/).
+You will be limited to a only a short range, so it is best to have line of sight with the other device.